ahmed-alzahrani/GFG-Client/README.md

 - Fixed player table view glitch that displayed players based on filtering, but would interperate the player to show details based on indices from regular players array

 - Routed calls to add a user to the Firestore DB, as well as add/remove players from the user's subscription list through the server from UPS

+__06/06/18__

+- Migrated user auth responsibilities on logging in / creating new user from LoginViewController to UserProfileService

+- Added 'Forgot Password' button on to Login screen, need to add flow that sends them a link to reset their email

+- Added UI flow for logging out from the profile page, as well as navigating in between user profile and the user's subscriptions page